Read time 9 minutes

 If you connect with the Internet quite often, then your system is vulnerable to external threats like Virus intrusion, Malware, Trojans, etc. Irrespective of the platform, viruses can intrude into your system and can cause considerable damage to your system files and applications.
 If the damage is on a severe level, it can corrupt you hard drives as well, which ultimately let you wonder “How to restore files from corrupt hard drives.

-Typically, viruses are the programs or code snippets that are designed and developed by unethical programmers or what we call “Hackers.”
-These programs somehow infect the host system causing loss of data, unauthorized access, and sometimes system crash.
-To restrict these threats and secure your data, software developers around the globe built an effective system known as the Antivirus program that manages your system security settings and blocks unauthorized access.
-Some of the popular antivirus programs that are used in recent times are Norton, Avast, Quick Heal, AVG, MacAfee, etc.
+Typically, viruses are programs or snippets of code created by unethical programmers, often referred to as “hackers.”
+These malicious programs infiltrate host systems, resulting in data loss, unauthorized access, and, at times, system crashes.
+To counteract these threats and safeguard your data, software developers worldwide have devised an effective solution known as antivirus programs.
+These programs manage your system’s security settings and prevent unauthorized access.
+Some popular antivirus software options in recent times include Norton, Avast, Quick Heal, AVG, McAfee, among others.

 Now, the real situation arises when, while running an instance of the antivirus program, users tend to delete their important data files.
 Antiviruses, in run time environment, allow users to take actions against the detected files.
 Typically, users either quarantine or delete the infected files.
 But if the antivirus wrongly identifies some useful data as a threat, it results in the loss of valuable data.
 Now the question here is how to recover deleted files from Windows.

-Since quarantined files are not truly deleted from the system’s hard drive, you can look for those files in the Recycle Bin/Trash folder.
-If you are still unable to find what you are seeking, don’t get panic.
-Try the following manual methods.
+As quarantined files remain on the system’s hard drive and are not permanently deleted, you can check for these files in the Recycle Bin/Trash folder.
+If you can’t locate the desired files there, there’s no need to panic.
+You can explore the following manual methods.

 Try unhiding files and folders if you are unable to find your data in the Trash or Recycle Bin.

-You can also use the Folder Options provided by the Windows OS to view hidden files and folders in the selected hard drive.
+Alternatively, you can utilize the Folder Options feature within the Windows operating system to reveal hidden files and folders on the chosen hard drive.

 Every antivirus has a different quarantine name.
 For instance, in AVG Internet Security, it is indicated as the “Virus Vault.”
 While in Avast, quarantine is referred to as “Virus Chest or Quarantine.”